jo-hoe/website-webhook/README.md

 ## Templating

-The body allows for templating with double braces.
+The the values of `callback.body` and `callback.headers` allow for templating with double braces.
 Values can be address as follows:

 placesholder | command kind | description
 ----------- | ----------- | -----------